awslabs/hypergraph-tabular-lm/README.md

 }
 ```
 # Contact
-For the data and model checkpoints, please email: chen.pei518@163.com (Pei Chen)
+For the data and model checkpoints, please find them in the `checkpoints` folder.
+If you have more questions, please email: chen.pei518@163.com (Pei Chen)